- Who We Are

 Leaves of absence

-Any employee who is disabled due to an injury that is compensable under the Workers’ Compensation Law is entitled to a cumulative leave of absence, while actually disabled, for a period of one year — or, if disabled due to an assault on the job, for a period of two years unless you are found to be permanently disabled from performing the duties of the job.
+Any employee who is disabled due to an injury that can be compensated under the Workers’ Compensation Law is entitled to a cumulative leave of absence, while actually disabled, for a period of one year — or, if disabled due to an assault on the job, for a period of two years unless you are found to be permanently disabled from performing the duties of the job.

-You may not be invited to return to work upon expiration of the leave or upon a finding of permanent inability to perform the job duties.
-However, you have the right to a hearing to challenge a refusal to permit return to duty or a proposed discharge upon exhaustion of leave or finding of permanent disability.
+You may not be invited to return to work after your leave has expired or upon a finding of permanent inability to perform the job duties.
+However, you have the right to a hearing to challenge your employer’s refusal to let you return.

-After such a discharge, you may apply within one year of recovery for reinstatement to your former job or a similar job for which you are qualified.
+After your employer discharges you, you may apply within one year of recovery for reinstatement to your former job or a similar job for which you are qualified.
 If you are found fit to perform the duties of your former position but no appropriate vacancy exists, or if the workload does not warrant filling such a vacancy, your name will be placed upon a preferred list.